jaboulos/digital-threads/README.md

 # digital-threads

-> - Navigate to root directory of project and run `npm install`
+> - Navigate to root directory of the project and run `npm install`
 >
 > - After installation, run `npm start`
 >